 Liv Langma Advanced Pro Disc 0 AXS

-The Langma Advanced Pro Disc 0 AXS features a SRAM Force eTap AXS hydraulic groupset, Giant Halo power meter, Giant SLR 1 36 Disc WheelSystem and Liv Alacra SL CS saddle.
+The Langma Advanced Pro Disc 0 AXS features a SRAM Force eTap AXS hydraulic groupset, Giant Halo power meter, Giant SLR 1 36 Disc WheelSystem and Liv Alacra SL saddle.

 Price: £5,599 / $TBC / AU$7,499